 1. Crater Lake National Park, Oregon

-Summer is short in Crater Lake National Park.
+Summer is very short in Crater Lake National Park.
 Most of the main roads and trails in the park are closed from mid-October all the way until the following June.

 2. Mount Rainier National Park, Washington